sddevelopment-be/penguin-pragmatic-patterns/src/scripts/prompts/AMMERSE_request_version_two.md

 ---

-Please format your final summary as structured metadata, using this structure:
+Please format your final summary as structured metadata, using this structure.
+Be sure to round the numbers in the structured metadata to reflect that this is the result of an intuitive, qualitative process and not an exact scientific measurement.

 --- STRUCTURE TEMPLATE ---
 ammerse = [